Liam-McHara/minishell-manual/manual.md

 _Minish_ treats each character of `<space>` or `<tab>` as a delimiter, and splits the results of the variable expansion into words using these characters as field terminators.
 Sequences of `<space>` and `<tab>` at the beginning and end of the results of the variable expansion are ignored.

-Explicit null arguments ("" or '') are retained and passed to commands as empty strings. <u>Unquoted implicit null arguments, resulting from the expansion of variables that have no values, are removed.</u> If a variable with no value is expanded within double quotes, a null argument results and is retained and passed to a command as an empty string.
+Explicit null arguments ("" or '') are retained and passed to commands as empty strings. **Unquoted implicit null arguments, resulting from the expansion of variables that have no values, are removed.** If a variable with no value is expanded within double quotes, a null argument results and is retained and passed to a command as an empty string.
 When a quoted null argument appears as part of a word whose expansion is non-null, the null argument is removed.
 That is, the word -d'' becomes -d after word splitting and null argument removal.

 Note that <u>if no expansion occurs, no splitting is performed</u>.